 Exhibit Design & Construction

-Volunteers will work under the supervision and guidance of exhibits staff to aid the in the creation and construction of museum exhibits.
-Skills in related fields are an added asset however, the ability to follow instruction and learn new skills is welcome.
+Volunteers will work under the supervision and guidance of exhibit staff to aid in the creation and construction of museum exhibits.
+Skills in related fields are an added asset however, the ability to follow instructions and learn new skills is welcome.

 Summer Volunteer Program